 - 4.26.
 Orpington's location in the Cray Valley, along with some key backland sites and existing footpaths along the river valley, present an excellent opportunity to deliver a linked series of green spaces (existing and new) that run along the Cray valley corridor and enhance access to nature and access to green space, supporting physical and mental health. - 4.27.
-Other opportunities to provide high-quality public space should be prioritised, to enrich the appearance and public life of the town centre.
+Other opportunities to provide high-quality public space and support outdoor recreation should be prioritised, to enrich the appearance and public life of the town centre.
 Public space should take advantage of views and underused spaces including spaces above ground floor level; this will allow larger and taller development to have public amenity value beyond street level.

-Development proposals should explore opportunities to provide spaces which are publicly accessible and promote health and wellbeing.
-This might be in the form of public parks, squares and gardens, pocket parks, and, where taller buildings are considered appropriate, public space at height such as viewing terraces, and rooftop gardens.
+Development proposals should explore opportunities to provide or enhance spaces which are publicly accessible and promote health and wellbeing.
+This might be in the form of public parks, tree planting, squares and gardens, pocket parks, and, where taller buildings are considered appropriate, public space at height such as viewing terraces, and rooftop gardens.

-London Plan - objective GG3 and policies D3, D9, G1 and G4
+London Plan - objective GG3 and policies D3, D9, G1, G4 and G7